7 Min

 The main goal of ISO 27001 is to ensure that all organisations have a clear framework for managing their information security, as well as an ability to demonstrate compliance with information security laws and regulations.

-• The use of information technology (IT)
+• the use of information technology (IT)

-• Training staff on how to use IT tools
+• training staff on how to use IT tools

 The ISO 27001 certification can help your organisation demonstrate its compliance with international standards, which makes it attractive to potential client